-B. Zoning & Buildable Potential
+Zoning & Buildable Potential

-Beyond restricting the type of uses allowed on a property, the zoning code (www2.minneapolismn.gov/business-services/planning-zoning/zoning-maps/)

-specifies several other factors that will impact how a site can be built.
+Beyond restricting the type of uses allowed on a property, the zoning code specifies several other factors that will impact how a site can be built.
 The purpose of these restrictions is to ensure functionality in site design, both individually and collectively, and to support complementary design within an area.
-For example, you may not be too happy if someone built a 20-story apartment building fifteen feet away from your single-family rambler.
+For example, you may not be constraints but is still financially feasible is one of the puzzles that developers must solve - this is one-way developers add value.
+Several of the most notable restrictions that impact site design and should be understood early in the site selection and due diligence are listed on the next page.

-Did you know?
+- Did you know?

-In 1899, congress passed the Height of Buildings Act which limits building heights in Washington D.C. to 110 feet, in order to maintain the visible prominence of several government monuments.
+In 1899, congress passed the Height of Buildings Act which limits building heights in Washington D.C. to 110 feet, in order to maintain the visible prominence of several government monuments. too happy if someone built a 20-story apartment building fifteen feet away from your single-family rambler.
+Understanding the various site constraints and designing a building that is allowed within those